KeithPallo/KRR_final_project/README.md

 ### Directory Structure:
      .
+     ├── images                 # contains images used in README.md
      ├── .gitignore             # contains file types not to be synced with GitHub ├── Presentation.pptx      # project presentation
      ├── README.md